kamchatka-volcano/cmdlime/README.md

 };
 ```

-Let's improve `person-finder` by checking that either `file` or `db` parameter of subcommand `record` is set and all names contain only alphabet characters:
+Let's improve `person-finder` by checking that either `file` or `db` parameter of the `record` subcommand is set and all names contain only alphabet characters:
 ```c++
 ///examples/ex15.cpp
 ///